BY Destination Bear

 Bangkok to Chiang Mai 5 Ways to Safely Get There 1

-Chiang Mai is located in a verdant valley on the banks of the Ping River north of Krung Thep Maha Nakhon (Bangkok).
+Nestled in a lush valley on the banks of the Ping River lies Chiang Mai, a city north of Krung Thep Maha Nakhon (also known as Bangkok).
 The distance between Bangkok and Chiang Mai is approximately 597 kilometers by air πŸ“ The estimated flight time is 1 hour and 20 minutes.
-By road, the approximate distance is 700 kilometers, and the driving time is estimated to be about 15 hours πŸ“
+The approximate distance is 700 kilometers by road, and the driving time is estimated to be about 15 hours.

 Β